infopark/screw_server/README.markdown

           * your javascript test suites having a `"_spec.js"` - suffix (i.e. `my_spec.js`, `another_spec.js`)
           * `fixtures` (optional)
             * your HTML fixture files having a `".html"` - suffix (i.e. `my_fixture.html`)
+          * support (optional)
+            * javascript files that contain helper functions for your specs

 Your application must contain jQuery.
 To tell Screw Server where to find jQuery, you must require it in your `spec_helper.js`.